 Hearing that your car needs a new head gasket is never a pleasant experience.
 You already know that the fix is expensive and time-consuming.
 To avoid this, many people turn to a head gasket sealer to remedy the problem.
 Does a head gasket sealer work, and should you take the chance?

-In this guide, we look closer at how the head gasket sealer works and discuss if it will fix the problem.
-We also review the pros and cons, so you can determine if it’s a good idea to try.
+In this guide, I look closer at how the head gasket sealer works and discuss if it will fix the problem.
+I also review the pros and cons, so you can determine if it’s a good idea to try.

 Does Head Gasket Sealer Work?